llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

     } Data;
   };

+.. option:: CountingEnumPrefixes

+See :option:`CountingEnumSuffixes` below.

-.. option:: CountingEnumPrefixes/Suffixes
+.. option:: CountingEnumSuffixes

 CountingEnumPrefixes and CountingEnumSuffixes are lists of semicolon separated strings that are used to search for possible counting enum constants.
 These strings are matched case insensitively as prefixes and suffixes respectively on the names of the enum constants.
-If :option:`EnableCountingEnumHeuristic` is false then these options do nothing.
+If :option:`EnableCountingEnumHeuristic` is `false` then these options do nothing.

-The default value of CountingEnumSuffixes is "count" and of CountingEnumPrefixes is "" (empty string).
+The default value of :option:`CountingEnumSuffixes` is `count` and of :option:`CountingEnumPrefixes` is the empty string.

-When :option:`EnableCountingEnumHeuristic` is true and CountingEnumSuffixes is "count;size":
+When :option:`EnableCountingEnumHeuristic` is `true` and :option:`CountingEnumSuffixes`
+is `count;size`:

 .. code-block:: c++